Nolan-O/Oryx-AC/README.md

 TRIGGER_MEDIUM | Also early warning.
 TRIGGER_HIGH | Oryx is pretty sure someone is cheating, and this will kick them.
 TRIGGER_HIGH_NOKICK | Just what it sounds like.
 High alert, but no automated consequences.
-TRIGGER_DEFINITIVE | Used by only by oryx-sanity right now.
+TRIGGER_DEFINITIVE | Used only by oryx-sanity right now.
 This should be used on non-stat-based detections.
 TRIGGER_TEST | Allows you to develop new detections on live servers with minimal side effects.

 Detection type | Meaning | From